Supporting Difficult Teenage Girls: Advice For Parents Of Teenagers

 Many families may appreciate online therapy for its flexible scheduling and the ability to attend appointments within the home.
 Families with divorced parents who live in different residences may be better able to attend synchronous therapy sessions than they would if they had to commute to a mid-way destination.
 Flexible scheduling is an asset for families with divorced parents who live in separate time zones.

-Online therapy is helpful for parents with teenage daughters who are causing challenges within the household due to their moods or behaviors.
+Online therapy is helpful for parents with teenage daughters who are causing difficulties within the household due to their moods or behaviors.
 One web-based intervention program consisting of six modules was successful in improving parents’ psychological flexibility, emotion control, mood, and coping skills.

 Online psychodynamic therapy has also proven effective for helping adolescents experiencing symptoms of depression, which may be causing your daughter to lash out, withdraw, or fluctuate moods.
 In one study, researchers used an internet-based psychodynamic treatment (iPDT) to examine its impact on adolescent participants’ symptoms of depression.
 Findings suggested that the iPDT improved teen mental health and was effective in reducing depressive symptoms in adolescents.